1/1st Btn 1914-1919

 For conspicuous gallantry in action.
 He showed great skill and resource in handling his battalion over a very extended front and over a very difficult country.
 He seized all his objectives, took many prisoners, and eventually consolidated the position won.

-Two awards of the Military Cross, first to Captain Awbery who secured the Hansa Road, and one to 2nd Lieutenant Wrixon who so ably organised the assembly and reconnaissance for the battalion:
+Three awards of the Military Cross, first to Captain Awbery who secured the Hansa Road, one to CSM James Coe, and one to 2nd Lieutenant Wrixon who so ably organised the assembly and reconnaissance for the battalion:

 For conspicuous gallantry in action.
 He rendered most valuable assistance in getting the men in their assembly positions.
 Later, he went forward to ascertain the situation and obtained invaluable information.